 According to the International Health Regulations (IHR 2005), the Captain or Skipper of the vessel must immediately notify the competent authorities in the next port prior to the vessel’s arrival of any likely risk to public health on board the vessel, including any case of illness for which there are suspicions of infectiousness.
 This requires the Captain or Skipper to fill out and submit, either online or by any other appropriate means, the Maritime Declaration of Health (MDH), which is attached as an Annex to these guidelines.
 Furthermore, the Captain or Skipper must also report to the competent port authority the number of persons on board the vessel (passengers and crew members).
 The Captain or Skipper is obliged to know to which authority he or she must report any potential case of infectious disease or any other risk to public health on board the vessel.

-If a person on board the vessel (whether passenger or member of the crew) manifests symptoms consistent with COVID-19 infection (which include one or more of the following symptoms: cough, fever, shortness of breath, sudden loss of taste (dysgeusia, ageusia) or smell), this must be immediately reported to the competent authority in the manner described above.
+If a person on board the vessel (whether passenger or member of the crew) manifests symptoms consistent with COVID-19 infection (including the sudden onset of at least one of the following symptoms: cough, fever, shortness of breath), this must be immediately reported to the competent authority in the manner described above.
 It is very important to immediately notify the competent health authorities, in order to determine whether the port can provide the means for transporting, isolating, diagnosing via laboratory tests and treating a suspected COVID-19 case.
 The vessel may be commanded to sail to another port in the event of a lack of necessary resources, or if it is necessary due to the medical condition of the suspected COVID-19 case.
 It is important to make all the necessary arrangements as soon as possible in order to minimise the stay of suspected cases on board the vessel.

 6. Emergency plan for the management of suspected COVID-19 cases